Will Apse spent many years renovating older homes and also ran a small construction company.

 This is the kind of planer I would use to trim down windows that were sticking and hard to open or close.
 It is lightweight and rugged but not so powerful that you cannot use it with one hand (with practice).

-The Bosch is a more sophisticated creature than the Porter Cable, and, at a price of around $140 new, these days, worth considering if you want to do more precise work.
+The Bosch is a more sophisticated creature than the Porter-Cable, and at a price of around $140 new, it is worth considering if you want to do more precise work.

 One of the features that it is best known for is the efficient chip ejection process.
 Some machines clog on deeper passes or 'chatter' producing an uneven finish but this Bosch will cut at maximum without issue.